Imposter Syndrome (“Imposterism”) Coaching and Consulting for Executive Leaders and Athletes

 - Controlled by your self-sabotaging behaviors – you struggle with maintaining healthy relationships and making progress toward your personal and professional goals.

-You might be experiencing these imposter syndrome symptoms daily.
+You might be experiencing these imposter symptoms daily.

 Whatever contributes to the feeling that you’re undeserving or not good enough, I can help you identify what’s holding you back.